seesmof/Twitch-Chatbot-CLI/README.md

 ```

 You can add as many channels as you want.
 Also make sure that there is no `#` sign in square brackets before the name of your channel.
 In Python, it denotes a comment, so all lines with this sign in front will be ignored by the program.

+Regarding the delay between messages, keep in mind that it is optinal to change it.
+If you want your bot to send and process messages faster, feel free to change it.
+But do keep in mind that setting it too low might result in a temporary suspension of your bot's account, so I would not recommend setting it below **5 seconds**.

 5. Run the bot using the following command: